 One place we might see this happen is at the intersection between design systems and structured content, where the latter feeds into the continuous refinement of the design system.

 As a byproduct of decoupling content from the presentation layer in a headless CMS or a content platform, structured content can be combined with design systems to glean telemetry data about how, for example, UI is consumed in apps.
 Design systems will not only make design scalable for builders and keep the experience consistent for end users, but data will tell you which components are getting the most use (and which aren’t) and help inform the ongoing evolution of the design system.

 Which brings us back round to systems thinking.
 Both design systems and content platforms can trace their roots to this underutilized but tremendously valuable philosophy.
 Are you still wondering how Leonardo DaVinci’s Vitruvian Man relates to this conversation?

 Leonardo DaVinci is an early example of a systems thinker.
 He is the archetypal Renaissance man; an artist, mathematician, inventor, writer, sculptor, architect, musician, and more.
 The Vitruvian Man is a fantastic example of systems thinking because it represents much more than a sketch of human proportions; it’s a pure distillation of DaVinci’s studies into anatomy, geometry, religion, and philosophy.
 It’s a pretty decent template for the rest of us to follow.

-Stuck with a static website?
+Stuck with a stagnant website?
 Download the Modern Website Strategy Guide to see how you can turn your website into a living, evolving software application with a product-centric approach.